Tree forcing and definable maximal independent sets in hypergraphs: Main results and applications

-\begin{proof} We will only prove the second part since the first one follows easily from the fact that there is a Borel isomorphism from $2^\omega$ to any uncountable Polish space $X$.
+\begin{proof} We will only concentrate on the case $X = 2^\omega$ since the rest follows easily from the fact that there is a Borel isomorphism from $2^\omega$ to any uncountable Polish space $X$, and if $X = \omega^\omega$ that isomorphism is (lightface) $\Delta^1_1$.
 If $X$ is countable, then the statement is trivial.
 Also, let us only consider splitting forcing.
 The proof for Sacks forcing is the same.

 First let us us mention some well-known facts and introduce some notation.
 Recall that a set $Y \subseteq 2^\omega$ is $\Sigma^1_2(x)$-definable if and only if it is $\Sigma_1(x)$-definable over $H(\omega_1)$ (see e.g. \cite[Lemma 25.25]{Jech2013}).
 Also recall that there is a $\Sigma^1_1$ set $A \subseteq 2^{\omega} \times 2^{\omega}$ that is universal for analytic sets, i.e. for every analytic $B \subseteq 2^{\omega}$, there is some $x\in 2^\omega$ so that $B = A_x$, where $A_x = \{ y \in 2^\omega: (x,y) \in A \}$.
 In the same way, there is a universal $\Pi^0_1$ set $F \subseteq 2^\omega \times [2^\omega]^{<\omega} \times \omega^\omega$ (\cite[22.3, 26.1]{Kechris1995}).
 For any $x \in 2^\omega$, let $E_x$ be the analytic hypergraph on $2^\omega$ consisting of $a \in [2^{\omega}]^{<\omega} \setminus \{\emptyset\}$ so that there is $b \in [A_x]^{<\omega}$ with $a \cup b \in E$.
 Then there is $y \in 2^\omega$ so that $E_x$ is the projection of $F_y$.
 Moreover, it is standard to note, from the way $A$ and $F$ are defined, that for every $x$, $y= e(x,r)$ for some fixed recursive function $e$.
 Whenever $\alpha < \omega_1$ and $Z \subseteq (2^\omega)^\alpha$ is closed, it can be coded naturally by the set $S \subseteq \bigotimes_{i < \alpha} 2^{<\omega}$, where and we write $Z = Z_S$.
 Similarly, any continuous function $f \colon Z \to \omega^\omega$ can be coded by a function $\zeta \colon S \to \omega^{<\omega}$, where and we write $f = f_\zeta$.
 For any $\beta < \alpha$ and $\bar x \in Z \restriction \beta$, let us write $T_{\bar x, Z} = \{ s \in 2^{<\omega} : \exists \bar z \in Z (\bar z \restriction \delta = \bar x \wedge s\subseteq z(\delta))\}$.
 The set $\Psi_0$ of pairs $(\alpha,S)$, where $S$ codes a closed set $Z \subseteq (2^\omega)^\alpha$ so that for every $\beta < \alpha$ and $\bar x \in Z \restriction \beta$, $T_{\bar x,Z} \in \mathbb{SP}$ is then $\Delta_1$ over $H(\omega_1)$.
 This follows since the set of such $S$ is $\Pi^1_1$, seen as a subset of $\mathcal{P}(\bigotimes_{i < \alpha} 2^{<\omega})$, uniformly on $\alpha$.
 Similarly, the set $\Psi_1$ of triples $(\alpha, S, \zeta)$, where $(\alpha, S) \in \Psi_0$ and $\zeta$ codes a continuous function $f \colon Z_S \to \omega^\omega$, is $\Delta_1$.